 Education Advisory Board Meets first Tuesday of the month at 6:00 p.m.
 This 10-member board serves in an advisory capacity in matters pertaining to education.
 Responsibilities may include: participating in an information exchange via school newsletters and principals' offices with the administration of each City school; coordinating the activities of the City with those activities of local schools, colleges and universities in order to promote educational opportunities for residents of the City; developing recommendations regarding programs that may be created by the School Board of Broward County to enhance educational opportunities in the City; identifying and attracting state and federal programs and grants in direct support of City schools; and promoting the public image of City schools.

 Environmental Sustainability Advisory Board Meets second Wednesday of the month at 6:00 p.m.
 The 9-member Environmental Sustainability Advisory Board promotes sustainable engineered systems that support human well-being and that are also compatible with sustaining natural (environmental) systems.
-Acting in an advisory capacity to the Community Development Director, the board establishes City goals towards achieving environmentally sound and sensitive residential and commercial developments for the community; develops and recommends programs and educational awareness of the benefits of recycling and conservation for both residential and commercial consumers; advises staff on new developments and products related to recycling, conservation and renewable energy sources; exchanges ideas with other related boards and organizations in matters related to sustainable development, conservation and recycling; develops and recommends information for a City sponsored web page that promotes and educates residents and businesses on best practices in regards to recycling, conservation and sustainability; and, recommends City policies and code changes that encourage developers, residents and investors to construct environmentally sustainable projects.
+Acting in an advisory capacity to the Sustainability Officer, the board establishes City goals towards achieving environmentally sound and sensitive residential and commercial developments for the community; develops and recommends programs and educational awareness of the benefits of recycling and conservation for both residential and commercial consumers; advises staff on new developments and products related to recycling, conservation and renewable energy sources; exchanges ideas with other related boards and organizations in matters related to sustainable development, conservation and recycling; develops and recommends information for a City sponsored web page that promotes and educates residents and businesses on best practices in regards to recycling, conservation and sustainability; and, recommends City policies and code changes that encourage developers, residents and investors to construct environmentally sustainable projects.
 Use the Environmental Sustainability Advisory Board Application to apply.
 Preference will be given to applicants in the following categories: architect, engineer, developer, arborist, land use attorney, property manager, recycling industry, entrepreneur, and resident.

 Historical Commission Meets second Monday of the month at 4:00 p.m.
 This commission collects, arranges, records and preserves historical material and data, including books, pamphlets, maps, charts, manuscripts, family histories, U.S. census records, papers and other objects and material illustrative of and relating to the history of the City.
 In addition, the commission procures and preserves narratives of early residents, and collects material of every description relative to the history and schools and churches in Sunrise.